How to Trim and Cook a Butt Tenderloin

-The butt tenderloin is a lesser-known cut of beef but is a true hidden gem, offering incredible flavor and tenderness.
-It’s leaner than many other cuts, making it a healthier option while still delivering that satisfying beefy taste.
+The butt tenderloin is a lesser-known cut of beef but is a true hidden gem.
+This natural butt tenderloin boasts a delicate, buttery tenderness with a rich, beef flavor.
+Its fine grain and lean profile make it a melt-in-your-mouth experience.
+Think of it as a leaner, more approachable cousin to the filet mignon, suitable for various cooking methods: roasting, grilling, pan-searing, and even sous vide.
+It’s also a good cut for kabobs and beef wellington.
 Since it’s a well-kept secret, we’re sharing our tips and butt tenderloin recipe so you can prepare this special cut for a crowd.

 How to Trim a Butt Tenderloin: